codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boy who stopped digging holes?
-Douglas.
+What is the hardest part about sky diving?
+The ground.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Individuals and interactions
+ 1. Red
- 2. Customer collaboration
+ 2. Green
- 3. Responding to change
+ 3. Blue
- 4. Comprehensive documentation
+ 4. Yellow

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Green
 </details>